 6. If the log contains enough valid contacts for the endorsement, it will be issued.

-Multi-band (Tx2 and above) and Single-band (Band x2 and above) endorsements are processed by the Tx2 manager - email link below.
+Multi-band (Tx2 and above) and Single-band (Band x1 and above) endorsements are processed by the Tx2 manager - email link below.

 The administrators process all applications on a PC.
 Thus, all data must be entered into a PC before processing can begin.
-If you maintain a log in ADIF format, there are a variety of logging and award processing programs available from the Files and Download Section.
-These programs will use your ADIF log file to create error-free application forms for you.
+If you maintain a log in ADIF format, many members use the SKCCLogger program to prepare their award application form in plain text format.
+The logger is available from the Member Services Section here.

 If you are submitting based on paper logs, there are two downloadable application forms available for your use: a Word file and an Excel file.
 Both forms are fully compatible with the free Open Office programs.